Haaland: US expanding Native American massacre site

 Earlier this year, the agency released a first-of-its-kind report about Native American boarding schools that the U.S. government supported to strip Indigenous people of their cultures and identities.
 She has also formally declared “squaw” a derogatory term and taken steps to remove it from federal government use and to replace other derogatory place names.

-Expansion of the Sand Creek Massacre site, about 170 miles (272 kilometers) southeast of Denver, will provide more opportunities for visitors to learn about the 1864 massacre of Cheyenne and Arapaho, most of them women and children, Haaland said Wednesday.
+Expansion of the Sand Creek Massacre site will provide more opportunities for visitors to learn about the 1864 massacre of Cheyenne and Arapaho, most of them women and children, Haaland said Wednesday.
 She declared that it is her department’s “solemn responsibility” to “tell the story of our nation.”

 “The events that took place here forever changed the course of the Northern Cheyenne, Northern Arapaho, and Cheyenne and Arapaho Tribes,” she said.
 “We will never forget the hundreds of lives that were brutally taken here – men, women and children murdered in an unprovoked attack.
 Stories like the Sand Creek Massacre are not easy to tell but it is my duty – our duty – to ensure that they are told.
 This story is part of America’s story.”

-The Sand Creek Massacre National Historic Site near Eads, Colorado preserves the haunting landscape of the Nov.
-29, 1864 attack by a volunteer U.S. Cavalry regiment.
-Troops swept into a sleeping Native American encampment along Sand Creek, killing more than 230 Cheyenne and Arapaho, most of them women, children and the elderly.
+The historic site near Eads, Colorado, preserves the haunting landscape of the Nov.
+29, 1864, attack by a volunteer U.S. Cavalry regiment.
+Troops swept into a sleeping encampment of 750 Native Americans along Sand Creek, killing more than 230 Cheyenne and Arapaho, most of them women, children and the elderly.

 The expedition ostensibly was to retaliate for Native American raids on white settlers.
 Soldiers carried body parts back to Denver in celebration.
 But some commanders refused to attack, saying Native American leaders who believed they had made peace with the U.S. commander of nearby Fort Lyon tried to wave white flags.
 Congress condemned leader Col. John M. Chivington for an unprovoked massacre.